hbc/dc_2016_04/lessons/07_read_qc.md

 ## Learning Objectives:

-* Introducing bioinformatics workflows and data standards
+* Understand the bioinformatics workflows and data standards
-* Learning about the FASTQ format
+* Learn about the FASTQ format
-* Understanding quality scores
+* Understand nucleotide quality scores
-* Examining error profiles for QC analysis
+* Examine error profiles for QC analysis
+* Improve quality of data by removing low quality nucleotides
+* Automate the QC steps using shell scripts

 ## Bioinformatics workflows